 - Each resident is expected to practice as a pharmacist in a designated area throughout the residency year.

-- Pharmacy Practice residents are required to staff every other weekend.
+- PGY1 residents are required to staff every other weekend.

-- The weekend practice experience options include oncology, pediatrics, medicine, and surgery-medicine.
+- The weekend practice experience options include oncology, pediatrics, medicine, and surgery-critical care.

 - Residents are assigned to an area, attempting to match the area and the resident's interests.